max13fr/docker-postgresql-client/README.md

 Postgresql-client with an auto-connection to a postgresql database under docker.

-Improve also psql client (default .psqlrc, vim & less packages).
+Improve also psql command (add default .psqlrc, and install vim & less packages).

 ## Usage